Plant a strawberry pot herb garden in a few simple steps. A space saving way to grow flavourful herbs to use in summer

 To begin, place a small layer of rocks at the bottom of the strawberry pot to cover the drainage hole.

 Next, add a base layer of potting soil (about 2″ deep).
 Start feeding one of the herb plants (trailing plants are good to start with) through a bottom pocket from the inside of the pot to the outside, being careful not to damage the foliage.

-Continue planting until all the bottom pockets are filled, following with the top ones.
+Continue planting until all the bottom pockets are filled, following with the top ones (which a good for taller plants).
 Repeat the same process of carefully feeding the plants from the inside of the pot to the outside.

 If any herb plants are root bound, carefully pull some dirt away and loosen the roots before placing in the pot.

 Next, create a watering channel.
 Start by placing the cardboard tube in the center of the strawberry pot, pushing down into the base layer of soil.
 It should be about 1-2″ from the top.

 Finish by planting herbs in the top of the pot between the watering channel and the edge of the strawberry pot.
 It’s important not to crowd the plants so they have room to grow (I only planted two basil plants as they will fill in over time).

 Finally, give everything a light watering, both on the top of the pot (pouring slowly into the watering channel) and into each pocket.
 This gets water right to all of the roots rather than just the foliage.

 Herbs like it best in a sunny spot and prefer to be moist, but never soggy.
 Water your pot often if it has west or south exposure.

 To use for cooking, simply cut or pinch off what’s needed.
 Most plants will re-grow throughout the summer.
 Keep them trimmed often for best results.